3manuek/3manuek.github.io/resume.md

 ## Summary

 Frequently, this section is full of easily searchable keywords that bots and humans anxiously require to commit the inherited task of joining manpower to their organizations.
 Instead, I'm going to center the speech about where I'm standing right now.

-I'm not actively looking any position, although I'm open to very specific projects and mostly related with analytics and building infrastructure.
-I do also technical and communication skills mentoring for people joining into tech companies, for speeding up the transition and get the communication flow clear and direct.
+I'm not actively looking any position, although I'm open to very specific projects and mostly related with analytics and building infrastructure for it.

 Since 2006, I've worked with a vast heterogeneous set of technologies and companies, from boutique services to large consulting firms, companies in the telco field bot for training, consulting and support.